kristoferlund/ic-vite-react-next/README.md

 > Live demo: <https://upacy-bqaaa-aaaal-qr7qa-cai.icp0.io>

 > [!TIP]
-> This template is also available in a version using [ic-reactor](https://www.npmjs.com/package/@ic-reactor/react) instead of React Query.
+> This template is also available in a version using [ic-reactor](https://www.npmjs.com/package/@ic-reactor/react) instead of Tanstack Query.
 Check out that version from the [ic-reactor branch](https://github.com/kristoferlund/ic-vite-react-next/tree/ic-reactor).

 [![Contributors][contributors-shield]][contributors-url]
 [![Forks][forks-shield]][forks-url]